Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Healthcare providers divide fatty liver disease into two types.
 If you just have fat but no damage to your liver, the disease is called nonalcoholic fatty liver disease (NAFLD).
 If you have fat in your liver plus signs of inflammation and liver cell damage, the disease is called nonalcoholic steatohepatitis (NASH).

 If you have NASH, you may have symptoms.
-But it could take years for them to develop.
-If liver damage from NASH leads to permanent scarring and hardening of your liver, this is called cirrhosis.
+But it could take years for them to show up.
+Sometimes liver damage from NASH causes long-term (permanent) scarring and hardening of your liver.
+This is called cirrhosis.

 Symptoms from NASH may include: